Chicago Product Liability Lawyer

 A product may be considered defective if it does not include easy-to-understand instructions for its safe use, as well as clear warnings about safety hazards and the proper precautions that should be taken to ensure safety.
 Warnings might include keeping a flammable product away from heat or open flame, a requirement to use the product only in a well-ventilated area, or the necessity of wearing gloves, masks, goggles or other safety gear when using the product.

 If you have been injured by a defective product in the Chicago area, contact Johnson, Westra, Broecker, Whittaker & Newitt, P.C. at our offices in Chicago, Carol Stream or St. Charles.
-No case or company is too large for our lawyers to handle.
+No case or company is too large for our attorneys to handle.
 When corporations put profits ahead of people, our experienced litigators work tirelessly to see that justice is done.
 Get the help you need from a product liability lawyer.